oaklandgit/pippy/README.md

-# Setting up a direct connection between a Pi Zero and a Mac or iPad
+# Setting up a direct connection between a Pi Zero W and a Mac or iPad

 ![A12EB628-EBE5-44D2-84C9-B6D3E6645E56_1_102_o](https://github.com/user-attachments/assets/0fe63425-5cce-4ba3-9cff-e3d9bc87aac9)

-## Setting up USB Gadget Mode

-### Goal
+## Goal
 Using an iPad as a portable display for a Raspberry Pi (Zero W in my case) that can provide power and can directly communicate with the Pi via SSH and VNC, even without network access on either device.

-### Making the physical connection
+### STEP 1: Make the physical connection
-Mac or iPad's USB C → Pi's Micro USB.
+Connect the Mac or iPad's USB C port to the Pi's Micro USB Data/Power port.
 IMPORTANT: Make sure to use the Data/Power USB port on the Pi and NOT the Power-only one.
 Also make sure your cable isn't garbage.

-### Good news: An additional Power source is not required!
+**NOTE:** An additional Power source is not required!
 In the photo, you may notice a PiSugar batter pack.
 That's not necessary for this to work, as the Pi will receive its power from the Gadget Mode connection.
 For my project, the portability will remain either way, since the presence of the iPad is necessary.
 However, the battery may be useful but that's another discussion.

-### On the Raspberry Pi Zero W
+### STEP 2: Configure the Pi for "USB Gadget Mode"
 Add the following to the `[all]` section of `/boot/config.txt`

 ```sh